antabord1806/push_swap/README.md

 1- one must do some parsing of the arguments recieved, reject non numeric char, repeated instances and anything that would overflow the int;

-2- Then imedeatly push 2 nodes to B, making sure that theres more then 3 nodes in A;
+2- Then imeadetly push 2 nodes to B, making sure that theres more then 3 nodes in A;

 3- For each number in A I need to find its target in B, that being the number in B that is the closest bigger number, and if there isnt any, the target is the biggest number in B;

-` 4
+4- For each combination of nbr + target i need to find the "cheapest", the pair that takes less moves to get on top their repective stacks, i also need to bare in mind that a number being in the first or second half of the stack influences the kinds of moves that i'm counting, for example, a `ra` could become a `rra`, so the nodes closest to the ends of the stack are usually the cheapest ones.
+To save moves I also considered that if both the stack A and B would preform the same move, I could replace it with a double move like `rr` or `rrr`.

- 2
+5- Push the cheapest node to B and repeat the process until there are only 3 nodes in A;

- 9
+6- Do a bubble sort on he 3 numbrs in A and find in A targets for each number in B, but now im seeking for the closest smaller number and if there isnt any, the smallest;

- 1
+7- Rotate only stack A in order for the traget of each B node to be on top;

-stack A `
+8- Push everything to A;

 ## Main challenge